Solving the single-track train scheduling problem via Deep Reinforcement Learning: Introduction

+The Train Dispatching problem has sparked much research interest over the years, in particular in the Optimization community.
+Different models and solutions approaches have been proposed over the years: some exact methods (\cite{lamorgese2015exact}-\cite{narayanaswami2013modelling}), heuristic based on MILP formulation as \cite{yan2012mixed}-\cite{boccia2012solving}-\cite{boccia2013dispatching}-\cite{adenso1999line}, tabu search \cite{tornquist2005train}, genetic algorithms \cite{higgins1997heuristic}, classic greedy heuristic \cite{cai1998greedy}, and neighbourhood search (\cite{sama2017variable}).
+Refer to \cite{dispatchingHandbookChapter} for a deeper insight on the Train Dispatching problem, and to the many surveys on the topic for an overview of these approaches (e.g. \cite{CaEtAl14}-\cite{CoMe15}-\cite{fang2015}- \cite{narayanaswami2011scheduling}-\cite{tornquist2006computer}).
 Recent developments in both Machine Learning and Optimization have led to the definition of new learning-based paradigms to solve hard problems.
 Our focus is on Reinforcement Learning, for which a lot of interesting results have been achieved so far.
 In particular, in the well known AlphaGo algorithm (see \cite{silver2017mastering}) the authors tackle the complex game of Go, developing an outstanding framework able to overcome the best human player.
 Several approaches have followed AlphaGo, like AlphaZero \cite{silver2017mastering2,silver2018general} and MuZero \cite{schrittwieser2019mastering}, increasing every time the degree of generalization possible.
-Recently in \cite{khalil2017learning}, this approach has been extended to combinatorial problems with a more general range of possible applications.
+Recently in \cite{khalil2017learning}, this approach was extended to combinatorial problems with a more general range of possible applications.
 To achieve their results, the authors combined Deep Q-Learning with graph convolutional neural networks, which are a specialized class of models for graph-like structures.
-A very similar approach has been followed in \cite{drori2020learning}.
+A very similar approach was followed in \cite{drori2020learning}.